lubuntu-team/manual/source/3/3.2/3.2.13/session_settings.rst

 The :guilabel:`Default Applications` tab lets you change your default browser and terminal emeulator.
 The drop down for :guilabel:`terminal emulator` lets you change the terminal emulator and the drop down for :guilabel:`web browser` lets you change your webbrowser.

 The :guilabel:`Autostart` tab has settings for what to autostart.
 The autostart applications lets you choose which applications to autostart like managers for print queues.
 All of these are check-boxes to start various programs.
 You can start a program at startup by adding it here.
 Click the :guilabel:`add` button, give the process a name e.g. "Terminal drop down" and type in the appropriate terminal command e.g. "terminal -d" where it says :guilabel:`Command`.
+To change a keyboard shortcut press the :guilabel:`Edit` button.

 The tab for :guilabel:`Environment (Advanced)` has many effects for you environment variables for your session.
 Several of theese varibles relate to hidpi support see `<https://forum.lxqt.org/t/detailed-guide-to-enable-high-dpi-scaling-on-lxqt/507/5>`_ .